sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Allow conditional access based on other data points that are present at evaluation time.
 For example, other attributes on the health certificate, or a devices past activities and trust history.
 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

-<a href="" id="safemode"></a>**SafeMode**
+<a href="" id="codeintegrityrevlistversion"></a>**CodeIntegrityRevListVersion**
-<p style="margin-left: 20px">Safe mode is a troubleshooting option for Windows that starts your computer in a limited state.
-Only the basic files and drivers necessary to run Windows are started.</p>
+<p style="margin-left: 20px">This attribute indicates the version of the code that is performing integrity checks during the boot sequence.
+Using this attribute can help you detect if the device is running the latest version of the code that performs integrity checks, or if it is exposed to security risks (revoked) and enforce an appropriate policy action.</p>

-<p style="margin-left: 20px">If SafeMode = 0 (False), then allow access.</p>
+<p style="margin-left: 20px">If CodeIntegrityRevListVersion = \[CurrentVersion\], then allow access.</p>

-<p style="margin-left: 20px">If SafeMode = 1 (True), then take one of the following actions that align with your enterprise policies:</p>
+<p style="margin-left: 20px">If CodeIntegrityRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
+-   Disallow access to HBI and MBI assets
+-   Place the device in a watch list to monitor the device more closely for potential risks.
+-   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

+<a href="" id="deppolicy"></a>**DEPPolicy**
+<p style="margin-left: 20px">A device can be trusted more if the DEP Policy is enabled on the device.</p>

+<p style="margin-left: 20px">Data Execution Prevention (DEP) Policy defines is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
+Secure boot allows a limited list on x86/amd64 and on ARM NTOS locks it to on.</p>

+<p style="margin-left: 20px">DEPPolicy can be disabled or enabled by using the following commands in WMI or a PowerShell script:</p>

+-   To disable DEP, type **bcdedit.exe /set {current} nx AlwaysOff**
+-   To enable DEP, type **bcdedit.exe /set {current} nx AlwaysOn**

+<p style="margin-left: 20px">If DEPPolicy = 1 (On), then allow access.</p>

+<p style="margin-left: 20px">If DEPPolicy = 0 (Off), then take one of the following actions that align with your enterprise policies:</p>

+-   Disallow all access
 -   Disallow access to HBI assets
--   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

-<a href="" id="winpe"></a>**WinPE**
-<p style="margin-left: 20px">Windows pre-installation Environment (Windows PE) is a minimal operating system with limited services that is used to prepare a computer for Windows installation, to copy disk images from a network file server, and to initiate Windows Setup.</p>

-<p style="margin-left: 20px">If WinPE = 0 (False), then allow access.</p>

-<p style="margin-left: 20px">If WinPE = 1 (True), then limit access to remote resources that are required for Windows OS installation.</p>
+-   Allow conditional access based on other data points that are present at evaluation time.
+For example, other attributes on the health certificate, or a devices past activities and trust history.
+-   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="elamdriverloaded"></a>**ELAMDriverLoaded**
 <p style="margin-left: 20px">Early launch anti-malware (ELAM) provides protection for the computers in your network when they start up and before third-party drivers initialize.</p>